 - You have lung disease and such difficulty breathing that your forced expiratory volume for 1 second is less than 1 liter by measurement of spirometry, or your arterial oxygen tension is less than 60 mm/hg on room air at rest.

 - You use portable oxygen.

 - You suffer from a cardiac condition that limits your functionality so much so that you are classified, by standards set by the American Heart Association, in severity as a Class III or Class IV.

 - Arthritic, neurological, or orthopedic conditions greatly affect your ability to walk.

-Mississippi collects a privilege tax, registration fees, ad valorem taxes and sales tax when you register your vehicle to receive a license plate.
-Therefore, there is no special fee for a disabled license.
-For your first registration, the fee is $10; renewals are only $8.75.
-Taxes are variable by county, so it's best to contact your local tax collector for more information.
+Mississippi collects a privilege tax, registration fees, ad valorem taxes, and sales tax when you register your vehicle to receive a license plate.
+Therefore, there is no fee for a disabled license.
+You will still need to pay your regular vehicle registration fees and taxes.
+Taxes are variable by county, so it's best to contact your local Mississippi tax collector for more information.

-Most states honor one another's disability plates and placards.
+Most states honor disability plates and placards from other states.
 If you're planning a trip out of state, you should be covered.
-If you have any questions about whether or not your plates or placard will be valid where you're going, check the laws of the state to which you'll be traveling, or refer to our Drivers with Disabilities section for that state.
+If you have any questions about whether or not your handicap plates or placard will be valid where you're going, check the laws of the state to which you'll be traveling, or refer to our Drivers with Disabilities page for that state.

 If you have any questions about permanent or temporary plates or placards from other states being used within Mississippi, contact your local tax collector's office.Other Topics in This Section

 - Registration & Insurance